Grounds maintenance

 • Cutting the grass

-• Trimming hedges and shrubs
+• Trimming hedges and bushes

-• Removing litter and green waste
+• Picking up litter and garden waste

-• Clearing leaves
+• Clearing fallen leaves

 You can see our grounds maintenance specification here.
-It has been based on comments, thoughts and ideas from customers including estate service champions.

 Your area